tryoxiss/atkinson-hyperlegible-pro/README.md

 ## Overview

 Atkinson Hyperlegible Pro is an updated and extended version of the original typeface, which was initially designed for The Braille Institute and named after its founder, J. Robert Atkinson.
-It was specifically designed to improve character recognition and legibility for low-vision readers by incorporating distinctive and unambiguous letterforms.
+It was specifically designed to improve character recognition and legibility for low-vision readers by incorporating distinctive and unambiguous letterform’s.
 The typeface was a Winner of Fast Company’s 2019 Innovation By Design Award.

 * Four fonts, including two weights (regular, italic, bold, bold italic)
 * An additional 88 glyphs supporting 90 languages